kloudsoftware/eisen/README.md

   * target could be any part of the webpage, it only represents the mountpoint for the whole app.
 Everything will be rendered inside of this node
   * You do not need to worry about updating the DOM, as this will be handled by the app, intelligently only re-rendering what is needed and when it is needed.

-Ofcourse, this is just a basic example, if you want to build something more complex, you should consider adding a component.
+Of course, this is just a basic example, if you want to build something more complex, you should consider adding a component.

 ## Components